banner

 LWRA

-The dump is operating on summer hours through August 31.
-It is open Wednesday, Saturday, Sunday and holiday Mondays from 11AM to 6PM.
-Remember, Council shortened the evening hours from 8PM to 6PM last year.
+The dump is on summer hours.
+It is open Wednesday, Saturday, Sunday and holiday Mondays from 11AM to 6:00PM.
+It changes back to winter hours on September 1.

-The Limerick chain of lakes is in fisheries zone 15.
-2024 regulations start on page 102 of the MNRF regulations book.
-Bass season will open on June 22.
-Lake trout season opened on January 1 and will close September 30.
-Please remember that the Limerick chain of lakes has a "slot size" for lake trout that MUST be returned to the lake if caught.
+The 2025 fishing regulations are available on the Ontario.ca website.
+The Limerick chain of lakes remains at the very south end of fisheries zone 15.
+Pages 104 to 114 of the regulations book.
+Bass season opens June 28, 2025, and closes November 30.
+Lake trout season opened January 1 and closes September 30.
+The Limerick chain of lakes has a "slot size" for lake trout that MUST be returned to the lake if caught.
 It is roughly 16 to 22 inches.
+It is also a "one line" lake when ice fishing.

 March April 2024 May